trek-view/basecamp/_posts/2021-10-08-calculating-velocity-between-two-sequence-photos.md

 <img class="img-fluid" src="/assets/images/blog/2021-10-08/velocity-east-north-negative-example.jpg
 " alt="Example negative Velocity East North" title="Example negative Velocity East North" />

 Look at this example to demonstrate.
-Whilst the time between A and B is really representative of 10 second / 10 meters, the North and Eastern velocity is actualy negative.
+Whilst the time between A and B is really representative of 10 second / 10 metres, the North and Eastern velocity is actualy negative.

 `Velocity East = Distance (from A to C) / Time (from A to B)`